The strange case of the man who died after eating too much licorice - Local News 8

 RELATED: Don’t accidentally overdose on black licorice this Halloween, the FDA warns

-People 40 or older should be especially vigilant about their black licorice consumption: even 2 ounces per day, over a two weeks period, could cause irregular heart rhythm and may require hospitalization, the FDA cautions.
+People 40 or older should be especially vigilant about their black licorice consumption: even 2 ounces per day, over a two-week period, could cause irregular heart rhythm and may require hospitalization, the FDA cautions.

 The negative effects of eating too much licorice are reversible, and wane when consumption is interrupted.
-A return to normal potassium levels may take 1 to 2 weeks, according to the study.
+A return to normal potassium levels may take one to two weeks, and some of the hormonal imbalances and effects on blood pressure can take months to normalize, Dr. Boykin Henson explained.

+“Individuals who enjoy black licorice should be cognizant of these potential health effects and should be conscious of the amount they are eating and how often,” Dr. Boykin Henson said.

+“If they experience any symptoms concerning for electrolyte abnormalities such as muscle weakness or abnormal heart rhythms, they should stop taking black licorice.
+Individuals who already have either of these problems should probably avoid consuming black licorice,” she advised.

 Comments